chancegarcia/ubuntu-php-switcher/README.md

 ## Caveats
 **requires sudo**

 For use with Ubuntu (not tested on other linux systems).
 For OSX php switching, I recommend [brew php switcher by phil cook](https://github.com/philcook/brew-php-switcher).
+Apparently this script could resolve [Ports to Linux? #62](https://github.com/philcook/brew-php-switcher/issues/62) in the `brew-php-switcher` issues.

 This does not check the validity of the version given or if that version exists/is installed on the system.